mantl/mantl-packaging/Packaging-Roadmap-for-Mantl.md

                 - policycoreutils-python
                 - unzip
             // tag is bootstrap
+          packaging solutions:
+            - update packages (`sudo yum -y update httpd-tools nc openssh policycoreutils-python unzip`)

         lines 35-42
             // sudo
             // firewalld is not started on boot
             // firewalld stopped
-            // fails when the output is not "command_result|failed and 'No such file or directory'"
+            // fails when the output is not "command_result|failed and 'No such file or directory'" packaging solutions:
+            - disable firewalld (sudo systemctl disable firewalld)
+            - if the status is Active, disable has failed

         lines 44-48
             // sudo
             // update or install epel-release
+           packaging solutions
+           - if it does not exist: sudo yum install epel-release
+           - if it does exist: sudo yum update epel-release

         lines 50-54
             // sudo
             // install or update package python-pip